Report highlights flaws in FDA rapid approval of Alzheimer drug

 According to the OIG, each drug’s approval was linked to process issues and record-keeping at the FDA.
 For example, the OIG said the FDA reported only 13 meetings with Biogen related to the approval of their therapy, while Congress has a record of more than 40 interactions, which may signal there were concerns over the use of the medication.

 However, that remains unclear, as the FDA failed to properly document meetings and many summary filings were incomplete.
-The OIG notes the Biogen drug was later removed from the market due to safety concerns, though it remains unclear if the FDA had identified some of these concerns in advance of approval.
+The OIG notes the Biogen drug was later removed from the market due to safety concerns, although it's uncertain if the FDA had identified some of these concerns in advance of approval.

 Accelerated approval is designed to improve patient access to novel treatments, but the OIG raises concerns that proper regulatory oversight may not be in place.